General Messages > General Topics > Life of Faith

 Mary said to the angel, “How can this be, since I am a virgin?”

 On the surface, it appears that Mary doubted the angel Gabriel the same way Zacharias did.
-But if we look closer at the text, we will see that there is a distinction.
+But if we look closer at the text, we will see that there is a difference in their responses.
 Mary did believe.
-When she asked the question, “How can this be, since I am a virgin?” she was in effect asking, “How is it going to happen?
-How does this take place?” as in the normal course of events, a virgin is unable to give birth.
+She was not doubting the words of the Lord through the angel Gabriel when she asked the question: “How can this be, since I am a virgin?”
+Rather, she was asking, “How is it going to happen?
+How does this take place?”
+This was because in the normal course of events, a virgin is unable to give birth.

 This is clear when we study the passage more closely.
-Consider the way the angel answered her: “The Holy Spirit will come upon you, and the power of the Most High will overshadow you.”
-The angel’s answer explained how it was going to happen because that was Mary’s question.
+Consider the way the angel answered her: “The Holy Spirit will come upon you, and the power of the Most High will overshadow you” (v.
+35).
+The angel’s answer explained how it was going to happen, suggesting that this was the meaning of Mary’s question.
 On hearing the angel’s answer, Mary submitted herself to God’s will.

 Luke 1:38